WSU-kduncan/ceg3120-cicd-schuler6/README-CI.md

  your-public-ip should be the public IP from the instance.
  IMPORTANT:  Make sure your inbound rules allow connections to port 4200!!!

 # DockerHub

-- Process to create public repo in DockerHub
+  **Create Public Repo on DockerHub**
+  -Go to hub.docker.com
+  -Log in and click on "Create Repository"
+  -Choose a name, set visibility to public, and create.

-- How to authenticate with DockerHub via CLI using Dockerhub credentials
+  **How to authenticate with DockerHub via CLI using Dockerhub credentials**
-  - what credentials would you recommend providing?
+    -Create a personal access token
+    -Go to DockerHub Security Settings
+    -Create a new token with read/write scope
+    -Authenticate with Dockerhub by `docker login`
+    -The password is your personal access token that you created

-- How to push container to Dockerhub
+  **To push an image to DockerHub**
+    -tag the image `docker tag schuler6-3120 schuler6/schuler6-3120`
+    -push the image `docker push schuler6/schuler6-3120`

 # GitHub Actions

 - Configuring GitHub Secrets